muellermichel/Hybrid-Fortran/README.md

    * Subroutines may only contain one GPU parallel region.
    * Subroutines containing or being called within GPU parallel regions may not call other subroutines containing parallel regions.
 This restriction, however, may soon be lifted because of recent improvements in CUDA 5.

-* Arrays that are declared as domain dependant using `@domainDependant` directives must be of integer or real type (however any byte length within the Fortran specification is allowed).
+* Arrays that are declared as domain dependant using `@domainDependant` directives must be of integer, real, character or logical type (however any byte length within the Fortran specification is allowed).

-* All source files (h90, H90, f90 and F90) need to have distinctive filenames since they will be copied into flat build directories by the build system.
+* All source files need to have distinctive filenames since they will be copied into flat build directories by the build system.

 * `@domainDependant` directives are required for all arrays in all subroutines called within parallel regions (the preprocessor operates only on local symbol information within each subroutine).